 In this arrangement, you must put up something of value as collateral to obtain the line of credit.
 This could be a business asset, real estate or a cash deposit.
 This serves as a guarantee to the lending institution.
 If you default on repayment, they can claim your collateral as payment instead.

-A secured business line of credit usually has better terms because of the collateral involved.
-It may have lower interest rates, lower or no maintenance fees and more flexible repayment options.
+A secured business line of credit usually has better terms because of the collateral involved, which poses less risk to lenders.
+This type of revolving credit may have lower interest rates, lower or no maintenance fees and more flexible repayment options.